 If too many members of one species are lost and their numbers get severely low, or if conditions make it hard for survival of a species over time, they are considered endangered.
 Animal populations that dwindle even in just one region or country can be listed as endangered for just that area.
 Animals or plants that are considered to be endangered have the possibility of becoming extinct and need immediate attention and protection.

-As of January, 2016, the U.S. Fish and Wildlife Service lists 2,244 plants and animals as threatened or endangered worldwide.
-This includes 1,590 plants and animals in the United States.
+As of May 2017, the U.S. Fish and Wildlife Service lists 2,392 plants and animals as threatened or endangered worldwide.
+This includes 1,652 species in the United States.
 Check current numbers.

 These lists are important.
 When a species is listed, it means that the plants and animals are protected by laws or groups who fight and work for their survival.
 Check out these laws.
 While this might sound impressive, these numbers only represent the plants and animals that are known.
 Most plant and animal species that could actually be endangered are not on the list because they are not yet identified.